Shifting Financial Flows in Southeast Asia

 - Proposing a priority policy on energy efficiency to the Indonesian government

-- Supporting the greening of the public and private financial system through the publication of two assessment reports on the current status of financial flows
+- Supporting the greening of the public and private financial system through the publication of several assessment reports on the current status of financial flows

 - Shining the spotlight on low-carbon development opportunities in Southeast Asia through data and evidence, active media engagement and a presence at events, as well as high-level diplomacy outreach by Christiana Figueres and Rachel Kyte